 Ship mortgages may be established and registered in Japan only for ships registered in Japan.
 Ship mortgages may not be enforced against third parties unless they are registered under Japanese law.
-However, maritime liens on vessels arise with respect to claims for pilotage, towage, bunker expenses, crew wages, and salvage,20 and also claims in connection with marine casualties such as collisions or oil pollution,21 and these have priority over ship mortgages.22
+However, maritime liens on vessels arise with respect to claims for pilotage, towage, bunker expenses, crew wages and salvage,15 and also claims in connection with marine casualties such as collisions or oil pollution,16 and these have priority over ship mortgages.17

 The Railway Mortgage Act provides the railway mortgage system.
-Under this system, railway mortgages should be placed on the railway foundation, which is the collateral railway facility, and may be registered.23
+Under this system, railway mortgages should be placed on the railway foundation, which is the collateral railway facility, and may be registered.18

 Effect of insolvency proceedings

-In addition, with respect to mortgages on vessels or aircraft, not formal registration but provisional registration is often used because of the high charges of formal registration incurred in the registration process, and provisional registration reserves the priority order as a security right of the mortgage, subject to the condition that the provisional registration is transformed into a formal one.
-However, if insolvency proceedings commence in relation to a vessel or aircraft on which a mortgage is created but the transformation process from provisional registration to formal registration has not been completed, there remains a risk that the validity of the mortgage may be avoided by a court or trustee on the grounds that the registration of the mortgage is still a provisional one.
+In addition, with respect to mortgages on vessels or aircraft, provisional registration is often favoured over formal registration, given the high charges incurred during the latter's registration process and that provisional registration reserves the priority order as a security right of the mortgage, subject to the condition that the provisional registration is transformed into a formal one.
+However, if insolvency proceedings commence in relation to a vessel or aircraft on which a mortgage is created but the transformation process from provisional registration to formal registration has not been completed, there remains a risk that the validity of the mortgage may be voided by a court or trustee on the grounds that the registration of the mortgage is still provisional.

 iii Arrest and judicial sale

-In addition to the length and high costs of the judicial sale process, taking into consideration that: (1) a vessel or aircraft is movable and it is necessary to check its location prior to applying to a court; (2) in case of a foreign registered vessel, procedures in the nation where the vessel is registered may also be required; and (3) negotiation with the lessee or charterer may be necessary because the compulsory arrest and judicial sale process has a material effect on the lessee's or charterer's rights or interests, a private sale process is taken in normal practice.
+In addition to the length and high costs of the judicial sale process, a private sale process is undertaken in normal practice taking into consideration that a vessel or aircraft is movable and it is necessary to check its location prior to applying to a court; in the case of a foreign-registered vessel, procedures in the nation where the vessel is registered may also be required; and negotiation with the lessee or charterer may be necessary because the compulsory arrest and judicial sale process has a material effect on the lessee's or charterer's rights or interests.

 Basically, the arrest and judicial sale procedures for an aircraft are similar to those for a vessel.
 Thus, if a mortgagee applies to a court for enforcement of a mortgage through judicial proceedings, the mortgagee has to submit to the court documentation proving the existence of the mortgage on the aircraft.
 Further, the mortgagee may ask the court to issue a court order to obtain the certificate of registration of the aircraft and any other documents necessary to prevent the aircraft from leaving the parking apron.